How To Set Up A Glamping Resort in Mexico PART 2/4

 To avoid the problem of beachfront erosion that famously has destroyed Cancun’s hotel zone, look for land at a high elevation above sea level — the higher the better.
 If the land is on the receiving end of a storm channel, seek out at least 7 feet of elevation.
 You don’t want your piece of paradise disappearing into the ocean over time.

-The more debris you see on the beach, the better.
-Although pristine sand free of trash and debris seems ideal, consider this: If Mother Nature can clean the land, she can consume the land.
-Look for natural debris… and the more the better.
+Consider that debris you see on the beach may imply an optimal location for your building site.
+Although pristine sand free of trash and debris seems ideal, chew on this: If Mother Nature can clean the land, she can consume the land.
+Look for natural debris – the more the better.
 This indicates that the forces of nature are on your side, and the jaws of the erosion monster aren’t open beneath you.

 Jungle properties with lush growth to explore, majestic woodlands, rocky cliffs to hike, tropical groves… you can find your heart in any of these places.
 Wherever you can be close to nature and lose yourself in stunning vistas, you’ll find a potential location for your Mexico eco resort.